translate/translate/docs/commands/pofilter_tests.rst

 characters appearing in your translation.
 This test presents a simple way to try and identify such errors.

-This test will only run of you specify the ``--validcharsfile`` command line option.
+This test will only run of you specify the :opt:`--validcharsfile` command line option.
 This file contains all the characters that are valid in your language.
 You must use UTF-8 encoding for the characters in the file.